Testing procedures

 make board-smoke

-This is intentionally smaller and faster than run_all_tests: it redeploys the current local board artifacts, reloads the FPGA, runs a few finite pptool checks, and exercises both ppscpi and ppwebgui over the network.
+This is intentionally smaller and faster than run_all_tests: it redeploys the local board artifacts, reloads the FPGA, runs a few finite pptool checks, and exercises both ppscpi and ppwebgui over the network.
 Override the target board with TARGETHOST=... if needed.

 Random number generator